 Premenstrual Syndrome (PMS) is such a regular occurrence for many women that they consider it as a normal part of their menstrual cycle.
 Nearly 8% to 20% of menstruating women get moderate to severe premenstrual symptoms a week or two before their monthly cycle begins.

 Commonly experienced symptoms include a range of physical and emotional changes such as abdominal cramps, mood-swings, headache, breast tenderness, bloating and many more.
 Hormonal imbalance plays a major role in causing PMS.
 In addition, stress and inappropriate diet are also contributors to PMS.
+Dieticians often have stressed on making a Jenny Craig versus Nutrisystem menu comparison before choosing either, because this directly affects the health and would have dearth consequences.
 The kind of food you eat can directly affect your menstrual cycle.
 It can either relieve or worsen premenstrual symptoms.

 Keeping that in mind, here are five diet-related tips that can help you deal with PMS successfully.

 1. Do eat more calcium and Vitamin D rich foods

 Increased intake of vitamin D can influence emotional changes while calcium works in the brain to relieve depression and anxiety.
 In addition, vitamin D can also affect serotonin levels responsible for uplifting mood.
 Include low-fat milk, cheese, yogurt, fortified orange juice, or soy milk in your diet to increase calcium levels.

 2. Do include whole grains, lean protein, fruits and vegetables